NajiElKotob/DataStorytelling/README.md

     * A Power BI dashboard is made up of tiles that, together, tell a story. -- Microsoft
     * Each report page is telling a story.
 To fully understand the story, you need to know if filters are being applied and what those filters are. -- Microsoft
     * A visual represents a single table, chart or diagram.
 A dashboard brings together several relaated charts to tell or story about the selected data. -- CFI
+    * The human mind is designed to process information visually, and we can often gain better insight more quickly for a well-designed visualization than we can from pages of written text or tables of numbers.

 -----